Laura-lc/project/README.md

 		http://storage.googleapis.com/books/ngrams/books/datasetsv2.html
 		https://raw.githubusercontent.com/earonesty/dotfiles/master/frequent.js

 		a)   First, we sorted all the words in the corpus by their frequency, in descending order by frequency.
-This is done using scripts in WFpart1_sortCorpusByWordFrequency.ipynb;
+This was done using scripts in WFpart1_sortCorpusByWordFrequency.ipynb;

 		b)   Second, since there are many other informations in the code logs we have extracted, for example the author and date, etc. Now we just wanted the comment tiles and the comment bodies only, so, we extracted the comment tiles and the comment titles plus bodies for each project.

 		     This is just to make the later calculation easier and cleaner.
 This step was done in WFpart2_storeTitlesAndBodies.ipynb

-		c)   After we have extracted the comment tiles and the comment titles plus bodies for each project, we found out the English words that not in the corpus, then we went through the word list and did some manual replacement for the following cases:
+		c)   Next, we found out the English words that not in the corpus, then we went through the word list and did some manual replacement for the following cases:

 			-  clearly misspelled words;